caltechlibrary/newt/newt-presentation.md

 # Minimized Toolbox, maximize using it

 - Text editor
-- Web browser
+- Postgres + PostgREST
 - Pandoc
-- Postgres + PostgREST
 - Newt
+- Web browser

 # Three cognitive shifts

-- Write SQL (Postgres) and get a JSON (PostgREST)
+- Write SQL (Postgres) and get a JSON source (PostgREST)
 - Write Pandoc templates to transform JSON to HTML
 - Write a YAML file to orchestrate our microservice conversation